mwchmiel/mwchmiel.github.io/cv.md

 ------
 **Postdoctoral Fellow** 01 May 2021 - Present.
 Temple University.
 Philadelphia, PA.

-- Conducted independent research and the network ecology and conservation of a threatened species of butterfly, Speyeria idalia
-- Advised graduate students on analytical aspects of network ecology
-- Developed R coding workflows, network analytics, statistical results, and manuscripts for publication

 **Adjunct Assistant Professor** 15 Sep 2020 - 15 Dec 2020.
 Portland State University.
 Portland, OR.

 >Courses Taught:\